jaredwolff/plm-rs/Readme.md

-# An Eagle Powered Bom Management for your command line!
+# A Rust Powered Bom Management for your command line!
 ![screenshot](images/screenshot.png)

 This project utilizes the built-in capabilities of Eagle to store part data.
 Use this project to